Exercise Favourites

 Rebounding Exercises

-If you feel you need a more regimented exercise routine – invest in a rebounding video.
+If you feel you need a more regimented exercise routine – there are plenty of videos on YouTube or you could invest in a rebounding DVD.

 “I have just bought a video called Cardio Bounce … it is really good!
 It is a complete workout lasting 45 mins but is split into sections: warmup, aerobics, stretching, etc. It has a section called gentle bounce for if you are not very fit as well.
 I can definitely recommend it!
 The music is a bit naff but if you complete all the sections you will really feel you have worked hard!” – Kazzie